sneha7870/Assignment-10-Heart-disease-prediction-API/README.md

 # Heart Disease Risk Prediction — End-to-End ML Deployment

+Name: Sneha Bharty

+Registration no: 23MIP10033

+Application No:IN26011604

 ## Objective
 Build a machine learning model that predicts whether a patient is at risk of heart disease based on clinical parameters, expose it as a REST API using Flask, and deploy it as a live